Welcome new parents! Here are some quick points to introduce you to the 62 Royal Hamilton Light Infantry Army Cadets.

 Any assistance parents can provide to the Support Committee, in support of your cadet is greatly appreciated.
 The following are a few expectations of parents or guardians:

-- Encourage your cadet to follow their “chain-of-command”.
-If they’re not sure where a badge should be sewn on their uniform or what time they need to be at the Armoury for a field training exercise (FTX), after checking the website, have them call their Platoon Commander; and
+Encourage your cadet to follow their “chain-of-command”.
+If they’re not sure where a badge should be sewn on their uniform or what time they need to be at the Armoury for a field training exercise (FTX), after checking the website, have them call their Section Commander; and

 We are proud to be one of the few you organizations that does not charge a membership or registration fee.